eclipse-embed-cdt/eclipse-plugins/CONTRIBUTING.md

 * create a custom branch
 * make the desired changes
 * commit to the custom branch
-* submit the pull request to the develop branch
+* submit the pull request to the `develop` branch

 ## How to build

 ### Prerequisites

-* JavaSE-1.8 or later
+* JavaSE-11 or later
 * Maven 3

 ### Command line